 What Ethernet Splitter To Buy?

 Now that you know the options you have in splitting Ethernet, the question turns to where and what to buy.
-Luckily, Cable Matters carries both Ethernet cable sharing kits and switches for either solution.
+Luckily, Cable Matters carries both Ethernet cable-sharing kits and switches for either solution.
 Whatever you’re interested in, you can rest assured that all Cable Matters switches, splitters, and sharing kits are built to the highest quality, and have a robust warranty in place.